 A Letter Writing Exercise – An Opportunity to Practice Handwriting

 Another extension activity we proposed whilst conducting our dinosaur workshops with the Year 2 classes was to have the children write thank you letters to Everything Dinosaur.
 We received letters from all the children and just like the excellent dinosaur drawings, we have pinned them up on one of the walls in our warehouse.
 They do make a colourful display.

 One of the Letters Sent into Everything Dinosaur

 This exercise permitted the children to practice their handwriting skills as well as helping to reinforce learning with regards to the dinosaur term topic.
 The children also had the opportunity to ask questions, as unfortunately, we could not answer all the questions during our visit to the school.
 For example, Nathan asked were there lots of tall dinosaurs?
 There were certainly lots of very tall dinosaurs, perhaps the tallest of all were those long-necked dinosaurs whose front legs were longer than their back legs.
 Dinosaurs like Brachiosaurus, Giraffatitan or Lusotitan, whose fossils were found in Portugal, all had very long necks and would have stood very tall, perhaps as high as a five storey building.
 Then there is the immense Mamenchisaurus from China.
 This Chinese dinosaur had one of the longest necks of all the known dinosaurs.
 The tall dinosaurs evolved so that they could feed off the tops of trees, the parts that other plant-eating dinosaurs could not reach.

 Picture Credit: Everything Dinosaur

-For further information about Everything Dinosaur’s work in schools: Contact Everything Dinosaur
+For further information on Everything Dinosaur’s work in schools and to contact the company to request a quotation: Contact Everything Dinosaur